 Braid Mission – Many foster children never receive holiday, birthday, or “just because” cards.
 Braid Mission makes sure they do.
 Founders Rebecca Edwards and Christopher Chase set out to create a new community built around mission to the foster system.
 Throughout the year, they send birthday cards to kids ages 6-16, as well as encouragement cards to staff and social workers.

 WRITE TO A COLLEGE STUDENT

 Do you know a current college student, niece or nephew, a friend’s, neighbor’s or co-worker’s child, someone from church?
 Writing to a college student can be such a blessing.
 Make it fun!
-Include local news, an update from the neighborhood, a joke, a memory from your own college days, and end with a few words of Scripture, and a prayer for them.
+Include local news, an update from the neighborhood, a joke, a memory from your own college days.
+Then you could end with a few words of Scripture and a prayer for them.
 These can be a stressful days for a college student.
 To know someone is thinking about and praying for them can make a big difference, especially for those who are far from home.

 WRITE A THANK YOU